ankitvij7/catadioptric-scene-flow/index.md

  ![alt text](optical_flow.png)
  - **Flow**
  ![alt text](scene_flow.png)
+ - **Comapring with Object Scene Flow detection algorithm:** Although OSF produced better results as compared to our simple scene flow detection techique, but it takes around 10 minutes to find the scene flow whereas our simple approach takes approximately 40 seconds.
+ - **Interpretation of Results:** This simple approach shows that scene flow detection is possible on catadioptric images.
+However, our approach, involving unwarping the catadioptric images, leads to loss which results in not so accurate results.
+In order to avoid this, we would need a novel scene flow algorithm that works directly on catadioptric images to detect scene flow.

 # Learning, Setbacks, and Future Work
  - **Learning:** We learnt about the different types of catadioptric cameras and how do they operate, unwarping catadioptric images, optical flow and depth estimations using disparity maps, and how do existing scene flow algorithms work.